-Flourish in Nature Volunteering to Help Substance Misuse Recovery
+Flourish in Nature Volunteering Helps Substance Misuse Recovery

-Active Devon is delighted to be working together with the Devon Wildlife Trust, in partnership with EDP, providing a wide range of expert support around volunteering, physical activity and environmental education.
+In partnership with EDP, we worked with the Devon Wildlife Trust, to provide a wide range of expert support on volunteering, physical activity and environmental education.

 What are Flourish Cafes?

-EDP Drug & Alcohol Services run Flourish cafes, which are social, creative spaces where people both with and without ‘lived experience’ of substance misuse, recovery and mental ill health can come and discover ways to connect, learn, get active, take notice and give back to their community.
-The cafes can be found across Devon in Exeter, Tiverton, Newton Abbot, Ilfracombe, Exmouth and Barnstaple.
+EDP run Flourish cafes.
+These are for people with and without ‘lived experience’ of substance misuse, recovery and mental ill health.
+The cafes have social and creative spaces where people can connect, learn and discover ways to get active.
+Plus, how to take notice and give back to the community.
+Cafes can be found across Devon in Exeter, Tiverton, Newton Abbot, Ilfracombe, Exmouth and Barnstaple.

-“We see first-hand every day the enormous power of volunteering to people who are in recovery.
-Having the expertise of Active Devon to provide mentoring and coaching support to our volunteers and the passion of the Devon Wildlife Trust to inspire, we know that this project is going to have a hugely positive impact on our service users.”
-Nik Sutherland, Flourish Project Lead at EDP Drug & Alcohol Service
+“We have seen first-hand the enormous power of volunteering to people who are in recovery.
+Having the expertise of Active Devon to provide mentoring and coaching support to our volunteers, and the passion of the Devon Wildlife Trust to inspire, this project has had a huge positive impact on our service users.”
+Nik Sutherland, Flourish Project Lead at EDP Drug and Alcohol Service

 “When people volunteer in sport and physical activity there is a dual benefit – volunteers help others in their communities get active, as well as benefitting themselves.
 Volunteering can do wonders for job and career prospects, mental health and making friends.
 That’s why volunteering sits at the heart of Sport England’s new strategy, Towards an Active Nation.
 We’re delighted to have helped Flourish in Nature enable more volunteers to be the catalysts for change in their neighbourhood.”
 Phil Smith, Director of Sport, Sport England